 Boys may show more typical symptoms of autism than their female counterparts.
 Therefore, for some professionals, identifying an autism spectrum disorder in boys is more common than for girls.
 If you think your son may have common symptoms that appear in children with autism, contact your pediatrician for a diagnosis.
-Then, call EMIT Therapeutics at 844.983.0240 to learn about our autism treatment programs in New Jersey.
+Then, call EMIT Therapeutics at 844.983.0240 to learn about our autism treatment programs and parent training program in New Jersey.
 The earlier you have your son diagnosed, the earlier you can begin treatments to help him.

 What Are Common Signs of Autism in Boys?